danmaps/reliability-metrics/README.md

 ## Running the Application

-There are two ways to run the application:
+There are two ways to run the application locally:

 ### Method 1: Local Development